John Constable's Flatford Mill painting offers a fascinating glimpse into early 19th-century English society.

 From 1742 to 1846, the Constable family owned the plot.
 Abram Constable bought the mill in 1742, where he employed two millers, named Henry Crush and Samuel Lamb.

-Golding Constable (John Constable’s father) inherited the mill in 1768.
+Golding Constable, John's father, inherited the mill in 1768.
 He continued operating the mill and ran a fleet of commercial barges along the River Stour.
-In 1816 Abram Constable Junior (John Constable’s younger brother) took over Flatford Mill when his father died.
+In 1816, Abram Constable Junior, his younger brother, took over Flatford Mill upon their father's death.

-It even records William the Conqueror’s order to keep some of this rich pasture land for himself and that there was a mill at Flatford even before the Norman Conquest in1066.
+It even records William the Conqueror’s order to reserve some of this rich pastureland for himself, and that there was a mill at Flatford, even before the Norman Conquest in 1066.

-Constable was never financially successful in his own life.
-However, today, his paintings are among the most sought-after oil painting reproductions.
-John Constable's art reproductions remain some of our most desirable and beautiful landscape oil paintings.
+John Constable was never financially successful in his own life.
+However, today, his paintings are among the most sought-after landscape oil paintings.

-In a fitting tribute to a painter who revolutionized landscape painting, the area around East Bergholt now prides itself as “Constable Country”.
+In a fitting tribute to a painter who revolutionized landscape painting, the area around East Bergholt now proudly boasts the title of “Constable Country”.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.